SEATTLE – Washington State basketball coach Ken Bone knows the area around Seattle’s KeyArena well.

 “So many of my basketball memories as a kid were right here, watching the high school state tournament, playing in the state tournament, watching Sonic games, coming to a couple Seattle Totem hockey games,” he said.
 “This is the basketball ’hood for Ken Bone.
 I’m glad they still have the arena and it’s fun to come back here and bring our team to play.”

-The Cougars have made the classic their ’hood as well, winning the first six versions of the Seattle game and drawing large, enthusiastic crowds.
+The Cougars have made the classic their ’hood as well, winning the first six versions of the Seattle game and drawing large, enthusiastic crowds for the game.

 Tonight should feature the same, with the added attraction of new football coach Mike Leach being introduced at halftime.